Career Advising

 Application: http://amps.marshall.edu

-• Are you starting to think about summer research experiences?
+- Are you thinking about summer research experiences?
 So much is out there that having a starting list can be helpful.
 Cientifico Latino has a database of REUs (research experiences for undergraduates) which you can use to start your search.

 Interested in a Research Experience for Undergraduates (REU) this summer?
 Click here for a list of Summer 2025 Math REU programs.
 Note that most programs get hundreds of applications, so it is a good idea to submit many applications.